bitsatebyte/hydroponix/nutrients/nutrient-mixing-formulae.md

    want are ppm or mg/l.
 As with the previous calculation, we will use our givens until we end up with these
    units.
    - This is basically the first calculation in reverse.
+   _1500 g Fertilizer/20 Liter Stock_
+   - Multiply by the concentration of the nutrient solution.